jamesETF/untitled-folder/_blocks/why-01.md

 ---
-title: Puppy Health gaurantee
+title: Frenchie Health gaurantee
 icon: ios-user-groups.svg
 ---

-Being an ethical French Bulldog Breeder requires a lot of preparation and health testing before producing a litter.
-"Click Here" to learn view our puppy health garuntee.
+Being an ethical French Bulldog Breeder requires a lot of preparation and health testing before producing a litter. reach out to us, to learn view our puppy health garuntee.